WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_forms.md

 * Questionnaires
 * Example QuestionnaireResponses for testing

-* Questionnaires elements may link to the data elements in the Common glossary
+* Questionnaires elements may link to the data elements in the common definitions, when those common definitions exist
   * Note that this can conflict with the definition-based extraction described below

 ### **Activities:**